 We were driving from Invercargill to Kingston when we saw the sign saying ‘Milford Sound’.
-It was before noon and we were half an hour from the next house.
-We could only check in at 4 pm and we thought ‘What did we have to lose?’.
-The weather was beautiful, the kids were being nice and happy, we were fine, the car needed gas, but we could stop in Te Anau and fuel it up.
+It was before noon and we were half an hour from the next holiday house.
+We could only check in at 4 pm and we thought ‘What do we have to lose?’.
+This is our guide to Fiordland National Park and Milford Sound, NZ, with kids

 We checked the map: it would take us 2,5 hours to get there.
 Fine by us.

 The drive from Queenstown to Te Anau is incredible and, rightly, is considered one of the most beautiful drives in the world.
 The whole West Coast of the South Island is a UNESCO World Heritage Site and it deserves it.
 The scenery is unique!

 There are many, many keas* around, and there are signs everywhere asking people not to feed them.
 I don’t believe people respect it so much, as the keas fly to people’s windows to ask for food.
 Don’t be that tourist.
 Respect

 *keas are New Zealand’s native parakeets.
 They are green, but the underpart of their wings is a bright red so, when they fly above you, all you see is a red bird.